cpit405/slides/02-html/slides.md

 Fall 2023 &copy; Khalid Alharbi, Ph.D.
 </div>

 ---
+layout: center
+---
+## Table of Contents
+- Introduction to HTML
+- Brief history
+- Concept and syntax
+- Basic structure of an HTML document
+- The `<head>` element for Metadata
+- The `<body>` element
+- Common HTML elements
+- Hyperlinks
+- Form elements
+- HTML tables
+- Multimedia and embedding
+- Validating and debugging HTML
+---

 # Introduction
 - HTML (HyperText Markup Language) is the most basic building block of the web.
-- HTML is a markup language, which means it uses tags to tell the browser how to display the content of a web page.
+- HTML is a markup language, which means it uses tags `< >` to tell the browser how to display the content of a web page.
 - The purpose of HTML is to describe the structure of a web page.
   - HTML defines headings, paragraphs, lists, images, links and more elements that make up a web page
 - Standardized by World Wide Web Consortium (W3C)
 - W3C handed HTML over to a group of browser vendors known as  Web Hypertext Application Technology Working Group (WHATWG).
   - WHATWG is made up of the four major browser vendors: Apple, Google, Microsoft, and Mozilla.
 - The complete HTML specification is maintained by WHATWG at [https://html.spec.whatwg.org](https://html.spec.whatwg.org).

 ---

-## History of HTML
+## History of HTML (I)
 - HTML was invented by Tim Berners-Lee in late 1991 at CERN, the European Organization for Nuclear Research.
-- HTML version timeline
+- HTML version timeline:
   - 1991: The first public description of HTML is released.
   - 1993: HTML 1.0 is released.
+  - 1994: The World Wide Web Consortium (W3C) was founded and led by Tim Berners-Lee as the the main international standards organization for the World Wide Web.
   - 1995: HTML 2.0 is released.
   - 1997: HTML 3.0 is released.
+  - 1998: W3C had shifted priorities away from HTML and instead began working on an XML-based equivalent, called XHTML.
+    - XHTML strictly enforce XML rules.
+If there was a syntax error, the page wouldn’t load properly.
   - 1999: HTML 4.0 is released.

+---

+## History of HTML (II)
+- HTML version timeline (Cont.):
     - 2000: XHTML 1.0 is released as a reformulation of HTML as an XML application.
+    - 2004: WHATWG was founded by individuals of Apple, the Mozilla Foundation, and Opera Software.
-  - 2014: HTML 5.0 is released with better support for video, audio, and mobile devices.
+    - 2008: HTML 5.0 first draft appeared with better support for video, audio, and mobile devices.
+    - 2012: W3C and WHATWG announced that WHATWG would maintain a living standard, while the W3C would continue with versions.
+    - 2014: HTML5 became a W3C recommendation.
+    - 2019: both WHATWG and W3C signed an agreement to collaborate on a single version of HTML going forward: ["Living Standard"](https://html.spec.whatwg.org/multipage/).
+- The W3C and WHATWG had different goals.
+WHATWG wanted to continue working on a Living Standard for HTML while W3C wanted to publish a finished implementation of HTML.
+- WHATWG had set up a solid process in which HTML features get early support by browsers before the details of a specification are fully worked out.

+---

+## History of HTML (III)
+- Interestingly, WHATWG existed due to the reason why W3C lost power over the HTML specs.
+- In 2004, W3C abandoned organizational efforts on HTML in favor of the the Semantic Web, also known as Web 3.0.
+  - Their efforts shifted to towards new standards that promote common data formats and exchange protocols on the Web such as XHMTL 2, RDF, OWL, etc.
+- WHATWG was formed in reaction to that, rewriting HTML completely from its W3C HTML 4.0 version to make it better for web 2.0 applications.
+- Now, that both groups came to an agreement, there will be no more versions of HTML.
+- Although HTML is a mature language, HTML specs are constantly being proposed, discussed, updated and revised in a draft called ["the living standard"](https://html.spec.whatwg.org/multipage/).
+- W3C still controls a number of other important web technologies, including CSS, WebAssembly, and web performance.

+---
+layout: center
+---
+## Concepts and Syntax

+- The elements of HTML
+- The `<!DOCTYPE`> element
+- The `<head>` element
+- The `<body>` element

 ---